How Narendra Modi’s language shapes India’s global voice

 For a prime minister whose politics thrives on performance and nationalism, speaking in Hindi on the world stage is both identity and instrument.
 It also reflects a pragmatic reality — English is not a language in which Narendra Modi is most at ease.
 That should not be surprising in a country like India and, in fact, reflects the strength and inclusiveness of its democracy.
 But when it comes to international affairs, it might carry a cost.

-Narendra Modi’s public friendship with Donald Trump — the headline moments of Houston’s “Howdy Modi” and Ahmedabad’s “Namaste Trump” — were unmistakably theatrical and politically useful for both sides.
-They built a spectacle of affinity.
-But the question is, can such events replace the quieter and candid one-on-one diplomacy that takes place when nobody is within listening distance?
-The most probable answer is: the optics of friendship can be manufactured; spontaneous, private conversation between two leaders without any intermediary is far harder to replicate.
+Narendra Modi’s public camaraderie with Donald Trump — from Houston’s “Howdy Modi” to Ahmedabad’s “Namaste Trump” — served clear political purposes for both men.
+These events created a spectacle of affinity.
+But can such orchestrated moments substitute the quieter, candid one-on-one diplomacy that happens when no one else is listening?
+Probably not.
+Optics can be manufactured; genuine, unscripted conversation between two leaders, without any intermediaries, is far harder to replicate.